 For the above question, I would write the following notes:

 As you can see, I have not written much.
 I did not, for example, waste time writing the name of my hometown… I’m not likely to forget that. 😂 I wrote down its rough location and a few other key ideas that I would like to mention in my speech.
 There are no full sentences or even long phrases here as it would not help me to write them down.

 Describing your hometown is not the most difficult IELTS topic.
 In fact, when most candidates encounter this question, they feel a great sense of relief!
-They have probably practiced it many times in preparation for their speaking test, so it feels familiar to them.
+They have probably practised it many times in preparation for their speaking test, so it feels familiar to them.

 Most IELTS candidates would be comfortable talking about their hometown at a basic level and I think many of them could easily get a band 6 on just this topic… But what about if you want to score band 7 or 8?

 If you have followed my articles, e-mails, and videos in recent years, you will know that I really do not recommend learning long lists of vocabulary to dazzle the examiners.
 It just doesn’t work.
 Yes, I know that many lazy IELTS teachers tell you to use fancy language… but they are idiots and the examiners are smart.
 I read a sample answer to this question from an Indian IELTS teacher who used the phrase “variegated plethora of tourist attractions.” 🤣 Nobody really talks like that!
 It sounds utterly ridiculous.

 Instead, you need to find words and phrases that are appropriate.
 This will, of course, depend on your actual hometown and its location.
 If I just teach you about mine, it might not be very helpful for you.

 But I can give you one really good suggestion:

 Using Wikipedia for IELTS Vocabulary